Multi-tracer beyond linear theory: The bias split and MT information

 We now investigate whether MT helps break degeneracies between free parameters.
 As pointed out in \cite{Mergulhao:2021kip,Mergulhao:2023zso}, the MT basis can be more diagonal, meaning that part of the information gain comes from choosing a parameter basis that better separate internal degeneracies.
-We show in \reffig{corrmatrix} the parameters (Pearson) correlation matrix \be r_{ij} = \frac{(F^{-1})_{ij}}{\sqrt{(F^{-1})_{ii} (F^{-1})_{jj}}}\,, \ee between the parameters $i$ and $j$.
-We present results for the ST case (top left) and for MT scenarios with a split in $b_{\rm all}$, both including (bottom left) and excluding the cross stochastic term (bottom right).
-Overall, we observe that cross correlations between cosmological and other parameters tend to be smaller in the MT case, particularly when cross-stochasticity is removed.
+We show in \reffig{corrmatrix_new} the parameters (Pearson) correlation matrix \be r_{ij} = \frac{(F^{-1})_{ij}}{\sqrt{(F^{-1})_{ii} (F^{-1})_{jj}}}\,, \ee between the parameters $i$ and $j$.
+We present results for the ST case (top left) and for MT scenarios with a split in $b_{\rm all}$, both including (bottom) and excluding (top right) the cross stochastic term.
+Overall, we observe that cross correlations between cosmological and other parameters tend to be smaller in the MT case, particularly when cross-stochasticity is removed. {For the case including the cross-stochastic contribution, we show $\Delta b_{\rm all} = 0$ (equivalent to ST in information) in the bottom left and $\Delta b_{\rm all} = 0.6$ on the right.
+The latter is clearly more diagonal, strongly indicating that MT provides a consistent way to break correlations between bias and cosmological parameters.}

 To quantify the degeneracy breaking, we define the cross correlation score for the parameter $\theta_i$ as